Neural Feature Learning in Function Space: Nesting Technique for Dependence Decomposition

-\begin{remark} Note that we obtain the nested H-score \eqref{eq:hnest:def} by applying the sum function to aggregate different H-scores.
-However, this choice of aggregation function is not unique.
-In fact, for an $l$-level nesting configuration, we can apply any differentiable function $\mathbb{R}^l \to \mathbb{R}$ that is strictly increasing in each argument, and use the aggregated result as a definition of nested H-score.
-For ease of presentation, we adopt the form \eqref{eq:hnest:def} throughout our development, but also provide general discussions in \appref{app:opt} for completeness. \end{remark}
+\begin{remark} {Note that the nested H-score \eqref{eq:hnest:def} is obtained by using a sum function to aggregate different H-score terms $\Hs(f_{[\dl{i}]}, g_{[\dl{i}]})$, $ i = 1, \dots, l$.
+We shall comment that the choice of such aggregation functions is not unique.
+Generally, for an $l$-level nesting configuration, we can apply any differentiable $\Gamma\colon \mathbb{R}^l \to \mathbb{R}$ as an aggregation function if $\Gamma$ is strictly increasing in each argument.
+The aggregated result $\Gamma(\Hs(f_{[\dl{1}]}, g_{[\dl{1}]}), \dots, \Hs(f_{[\dl{l}]}, g_{[\dl{l}]}))$ defines a nested H-score that satisfies the same collection of properties. } For the ease of presentation, we adopt the sum form \eqref{eq:hnest:def} throughout our development, but also provide general discussions in \appref{app:opt} for completeness. \end{remark}

 \begin{remark} By symmetry, we can also define the configuration $\left\{(d_1, \dots, d_l);\, \sspc{\cX};\, \bigl(\sspcs{\cY}{1}, \dots, \sspcs{\cY}{l}\bigr) \right\} $ and the associated nested H-score, for subspaces $\sspc{\cX}$ of $\spc{\cX}$ and $\sspcs{\cY}{1} \subset \dots \subset \sspcs{\cY}{l}$ of $\spc{\cY}$. \end{remark}